 According to The Handbook for Campus Safety and Security Reporting, “there are two types of individuals who, although they may have significant responsibility for student and campus activities, are not campus security authorities under the Clery Act:

 Pastoral counselor: A person who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling, and is functioning within the scope of that recognition as a pastoral counselor.

 Professional counselor: A person whose official responsibilities include providing mental health counseling to members of the institution’s community and who is functioning within the scope of the counselor’s license or certification.
 This definition applies even to professional counselors who are not employees of the institution, but are under contract to provide counseling at the institution.

-Specific positions recognized by MSU as Campus Security Authorities include, but are not limited to:
+Specific positions recognized by Murray State as Campus Security Authorities include, but are not limited to:

 - University President

 - Vice Presidents, Associate Vice Presidents and Assistant Vice Presidents

 - All Student Health Services Employees

 - Director, Residential Directors, Residential Advisors and Security Staff for Housing